 You must complete all certifications that apply by checking the appropriate boxes.
 If all of your corrections relate to underreported amounts, complete line 3 only; skip lines 4 and 5 and go to Part 3.
 If your corrections relate to overreported amounts, you have a duty to assure that your employees' rights to recover overpaid Employee RRTA taxes that you withheld are protected.
-The certifications on lines 4 and 5 address the requirement to (a) repay or reimburse your employees for the overcollection of Employee RRTA taxes or (b) obtain consents from your employees to file a claim on their behalf.
-For purposes of these certifications, Employee RRTA taxes consist of Tier I Employee tax, Tier I Employee Medicare tax, and Tier II Employer tax, Tier I Employer Medicare tax, and Tier II Employer tax.
+The certifications on lines 4 and 5 address the requirement to (a) repay or reimburse your employees for the overcollection of Employee RRTA taxes or (b) get consents from your employees to file a claim on their behalf.
+For purposes of these certifications, Employee RRTA taxes consist of Tier I Employee tax, Tier I Employee Medicare tax, and Tier II Employee tax.
+Employer RRTA taxes consist of Tier I Employer tax, Tier I Employer Medicare tax, and Tier II Employer tax.